-Summer 2013 in Belize
+Summer 2015 in Belize

 Instructor: Lisa Collins

-As the human population nears 7 billion, environmental degradation has become a widespread problem.
+As the human population surpasses 7 billion, environmental degradation has become a widespread problem.
 At the same time, anthropogenic global warming is expected to result in major climate and environmental change across the Earth.
 What effect will these changes have on human societies?
-Will they adapt to these changes or collapse?
-One way to address these questions is to study the effect of environmental change on past human societies; this course will do that through problem-based learning that focuses on the collapse of the ancient Maya civilization, which is often thought to have been due to such degradation and change in climate.
+Will they adapt to these environmental changes or collapse?
+One way to address this is to study the effect of environmental change on past human societies.
+This approach has in fact been recommended by the U.S. National Academy of Sciences (National Research Council Committee on Abrupt Climate Change, 2002).